Piyush-linux/TODO/Readme.md

     - [x] First target check button
     - [x] Then relate to its parent
     - [x] And remove self (display)
+4. Store Task in LocalStroage
+    - so they can revisit and usability also increases
+    - win.load(restoreTask): add->setItem(task) remove->removeItem(task)
 4. [task]:onclick => You can Edit that task
 5. [task]:ondrag => You can darg up & Down
     - [ ] Draggable block